This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 A list of dual purpose breeds would not be complete without mentioning Rhode Island Reds.

-They are also great egg layers that lay large eggs.
+They are also great egg layers that lay large brown eggs.
 These are probably one of the larger, more prolific egg layers on this list.

 Rhode Island Reds are also decent foragers, so their feed to production ratio is better than some of the other dual purpose chickens on this list.
 This means that you feed them less for them to produce more (meat and/or eggs).